 A great way to see if a candidate is ideal for the job is to ask them to put their skills into action.
 Looking for a content writer?
 Send them a topic and ask them to write a short 500-word piece.
 This is a great opportunity to see if their grammar is on point and how creative they write in relation to the industry they would be writing for.

 4- Face to Face Interviews

-Again you put this step into action you will have already tested candidates on their skills and will have weeded out those that are not suitable for the role you are hiring for.
-A face to face interview will give you a feel for the person’s personality and with prepared questions, you can find out who really is interested and in turn will lead you hiring the right person for the role.
+Again you put this step into action you will have already tested candidates on their skills.
+You will have weeded out those that are not suitable for the role you are hiring for.
+A face to face interview will give you a feel for the person’s personality and with prepared questions, you can find out who really is interested.
+Thus, in turn, will lead you hiring the right person for the role.